 (d) The office of planning and sustainable development and the land use commission shall establish procedures and safeguards to avoid actual or perceived conflicts of interest that may otherwise arise as a result of any proceedings before the land use commission to which the office of planning and sustainable development is a party, including but not limited to petitions for amendments to district boundaries involving land areas greater than fifteen acres pursuant to section 205-4, and contested case proceedings pursuant to section 205-19.
 These procedures and safeguards shall include a reporting structure for the land use commission and its executive director and employees that is separate from the reporting structure for the land use division of the office.
 [L 1987, c 336, pt of §1; am L 1988, c 352, §5; am L 1990, c 160, §3; am L 1996, c 299, §1; am L 2000, c 253, §150; am L Sp 2005, c 12, §3; am L 2006, c 65, §2; am L Sp 2007, c 4, §3; am L 2014, c 83, §3; am L 2016, c 130, §3; am L 2019, c 111, §5; am L 2020, c 45, §3; am L 2021, c 152, §7, c 153, §7; and c 178, §3]

 "Carbon farming task force; report to 2023 and 2025 legislature (ceases to exist on June 30, 2025)", as shown in the main volume, deleted pursuant to L 2018, c 15, §5.

 State goal for affordable rental housing units; special action team (terminated December 31, 2019); annual report to 2017-2019 legislature.
 L 2016, c 127; L 2017, c 96, §2.

 Departmental data sharing (improving educational and workforce outcomes), see §27-7.

-Interagency climate adaptation committee, see §225P-3.
+Hawaii climate change mitigation and adaptation commission, see §225P-3.